paul-schaaf/diy_etf/README.md

 ## Basic flow

 This flow is not live yet, currently on devnet when buying an etf share, the token parts are minted out of thin air for the user.
+No trading via serum takes place.

 1. user A creates etf
 2. user X buys a share of the etf with a token which is sold for the separate ETF parts by the program e.g. on Serum, program locks parts in vaults and mints ETF share token to user